nordcraftengine/documentation/docs/contexts/overview/index.md

 ## Global state with contexts

-Context from a root-level component or page effectively creates global state, as all components in your website must be children.
+Context from a root-level component or page effectively creates global state, as all components on your website must be children.
 This can be useful for project-wide data, but should be used carefully to avoid creating an unwieldy global state that may become difficult to manage.